umbraco/UmbracoDocs/Extending/Embedded-Media-Provider/index.md

 ### Configuration Example

 Let's allow our editors to embed artwork from the popular DeviantArt website - the world's largest online social community for artists and art enthusiasts.
-We can see they have information on using oembed: https://www.deviantart.com/developers/oembed and the format of their OEmbed implementation returns a Json format, from a url http://backend.deviantart.com/oembed?url=[urltoembed] , so we'll need to use the OEmbedJson provider, we can see 'links' to media shared on deviantart are in the format: http://fav.me/[uniquemediaidentifier] so we'll need a regex to match any urls pasted into the embed panel that start with *fav.me*
+We can see they have information on using OEmbed: https://www.deviantart.com/developers/oembed and the format of their OEmbed implementation returns a JSON format, from a url http://backend.deviantart.com/oembed?url=[urltoembed] , so we'll need to use the OEmbedJson provider, we can see 'links' to media shared on deviantart are in the format: http://fav.me/[uniquemediaidentifier] so we'll need a regex to match any urls pasted into the embed panel that start with *fav.me*

 The configuration would look like this: